Installation

 Minimal Requirements

-In order to compile KVIrc 4.0 you need at least these softwares:
+In order to compile KVIrc 4.0 you need at least these software libraries:

 Qt GUI Toolkit